 For the determination of the quorum, see Annex F.

-TSG or WG voting by correspondence
+TP or WG voting by correspondence

 The following procedures apply for voting by correspondence:

-before voting, a clear definition of the issues shall be provided by the Chair and disseminated to all on the TSG or WG membership list;
+before voting, a clear definition of the issues shall be provided by the Chair and disseminated to all on the TP or WG membership list;

-Voting Members shall only be entitled to one vote;

-each Voting Member may only cast the vote once within the voting period;
+a single representative of any Member on the voting list shall be entitled to one vote during the voting period;

-the voting period shall be 30 days;

 there are no quorum requirements;

-The result of the vote should be disseminated to the TSG or WG .
+The result of the vote should be disseminated to the TP or WG .

-TSG or WG voting for the election of TSG or WG Chair and Vice Chair
+TP or WG voting for the election of TP or WG Chair and Vice Chair

-In the case where there is more than one candidate for TSG or WG Chair or Vice Chair, a secret ballot shall be used.
+In the case where there is more than one candidate for TP or WG Chair or Vice Chair, a secret ballot shall be used.
 For interpreting the result of the secret ballot the following procedure shall apply:

 When, in the first ballot, no candidate has obtained 71% of the votes cast, a second ballot shall be held.
 In the second ballot, in cases where there are only two candidates, the candidate obtaining the higher number of votes is elected.
 In cases where there are more than two candidates, if none of them has obtained 71% of the votes, a third and final ballot shall be held among the two candidates who have obtained the highest number of votes in the second ballot.
 The candidate obtaining the higher number of votes in the third ballot is then elected.

-The TSG or WG Chair shall be responsible for the voting process and shall ensure that confidentiality is maintained.
+The Support Team shall be responsible for the voting process and shall ensure that confidentiality is maintained.

-TSG or WG Chair's decision appeal process
+TP or WG Chair's decision appeal process

-A Member of oneM2M who opposes a Chair’s ruling on a vote taken within a TSG or WG may submit its case to the SC for decision.
-In such cases the Member shall also inform the relevant TSG or WG Chair.
+A Member of oneM2M who opposes a Chair’s ruling on a vote taken within the TP or a WG may submit its case to the SC for decision.
+In such cases the Member shall also inform the TP or relevant WG Chair.

-When a TSG or WG Chair has made a ruling, his decision shall be taken as the basis for future operations, unless or until overturned by the SC.
+When a TP or WG Chair has made a ruling, his decision shall be taken as the basis for future operations, unless or until overturned by the SC.

-TSG and WG meetings
+TP and WG meetings

 Technical Plenary and WGs shall meet as necessary to complete their work within the prescribed timeframe.
-Technical Plenary should endeavour to hold their meetings at the same time and place to assist in the overall co-ordination of the work.
+Technical Plenary and WGs should endeavor to hold their meetings at the same time and place to assist in the overall co-ordination of the work.

-Meeting locations should reflect the geographical diversity of the TSG and WG delegates.
+Meeting locations should reflect the geographical diversity of the TP and WG delegates.

 Further information on meetings is given in Annex D.

-TSG and WG meeting invitation
+TP and WG meeting invitation

-The invitation to a TSG or WG meeting and the necessary logistical information should be disseminated as soon as practically possible, taking into account the need to obtain travel documentation.
-It shall be disseminated at least 28 days before the meeting to all on the TSG or WG membership list.
+The invitation to a TP or WG meeting and the necessary logistical information should be disseminated as soon as practically possible, taking into account the need to obtain travel documentation.
+It shall be disseminated at least 28 days before the meeting to all on the TP or WG membership list.

-TSG and WG meeting agenda
+TP and WG meeting agenda

-The draft agenda for a TSG or WG meeting shall be disseminated by the responsible Chair to all on the TSG or WG membership list at least 21 days before a meeting.
+The draft agenda for a TP or WG meeting shall be disseminated by the responsible Chair to all on the TP or WG membership list at least 21 days before a meeting.
 The draft agenda should indicate subject matters where voting may be required.
 The draft agenda shall indicate elections to be held (including known candidates).

-TSG and WG meeting registration
+TP and WG meeting registration

-Every delegate shall register on arrival at each TSG or WG meeting.
+Every delegate shall register on arrival at each TP or WG meeting.
 Each delegate who represents a Member shall declare the precise name of that Member.
 A delegate may only register to represent one Member.

-Annex D
+The term "attendance list" is used for a list of individuals who register at a given meeting representing a Member or other entity entitled to participate in meetings – see Annex D.

-TSG and WG meeting document and file naming
+TP and WG meeting document and file naming